Easy Sourdough Granola – Quick Or Long Fermented

 How To Make Sourdough Granola

-chia seeds and oats in a large glass bowl on a white countertop
+Chia seeds and oats in a large glass bowl on a white countertop.

-In a large bowl, mix together dry ingredients.
+Step 1: Preheat the oven to 325 degrees F. In a large bowl, mix together dry ingredients.

-sourdough starter, honey, and oil in a glass bowl getting mixed together with a silicon spatula
+Sourdough starter, honey, and oil in a glass bowl getting mixed together with a silicon spatula.

-In a small bowl, whisk together sourdough starter, honey (or maple syrup), oil, vanilla extract, and salt.
+Step 2: In a small bowl, whisk together sourdough starter, honey (or maple syrup), oil, vanilla extract, and salt.

-oats in a large bowl being mixed together with starter, honey, and oil.
+Oats in a large bowl being mixed together with starter, honey, and oil.

-Pour the wet ingredients over the dry ingredients and stir until coated.
+Step 3: Pour the wet ingredients over the dry ingredients and stir until coated.

-unbaked granola spread on a parchment lined baking sheet
+Unbaked granola spread on a parchment lined baking sheet.

-Spread the granola mixture thinly and evenly onto a baking sheet lined with parchment paper.
+Step 4: Spread the granola mixture thinly and evenly onto a baking sheet lined with parchment paper.
+Bake for about 30 minutes, stirring halfway through.

 Let cool, add any optional add-ins if desired, and store in an airtight container.